Natural numbers are those numbers that you’re using every day. Natural numbers are including values from 1 to infinity.

-The numbers you can count with your fingers and toes are all natural numbers.
+All the numbers you may count on your fingers and toes are natural numbers.

-Whole numbers are just like natural numbers except that they also include 0.
+Whole Numbers.
+We refer to whole numbers when we mean natural numbers except that whole numbers also include 0.

-Did you notice how those number lines all started at 0?
-Number lines with integers can have every positive and negative number.
+Integers.
+Did you see how these number lines all start at 0?
+Number lines that have integers may have every positive or negative number.

 Any number in between two integers may be represented both as a decimal and as a fraction.

 But fractions and decimals are NOT integers.